pyeventsourcing/eventsourcing-eventstoredb/README.md

     tricks: Tuple[str, ...]
 ```

-Configure the `TrainingSchool` application to use EventStoreDB by setting the
+Configure the `TrainingSchool` application to use EventStoreDB or KurrentDB by setting
-environment variable `PERSISTENCE_MODULE` to `'eventsourcing_eventstoredb'`.
+the environment variable `PERSISTENCE_MODULE` to `'eventsourcing_eventstoredb'`.
 You
 can do this in actual environment variables, or by passing in an `env` argument when
 constructing  the application object, or by setting `env` on the application class.